Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 🔍 Key Features Breakdown

-- Comprehensive Pet Lifecycle Management: By requiring players to feed, clean, and heal Pou, the app establishes a consistent daily routine that builds long-term user habituation and emotional investment.
+- Holistic Pet Management: By requiring players to feed, clean, and heal their alien pet, the app taps into nurturing psychology, fostering a sense of responsibility and routine that drives daily active use.

 🎨 User Experience & Design